alterNERDtive/EDDiscovery-wiki/Using-the-Engineering-panel.md

 Since materials are shared between upgrade, and they are done in order, it can run out at any point in the list.

-To allow you to prioritise some upgrade over others, you can left click and drag an ugade up or down to re-order the list.
+To allow you to prioritise some upgrade over others, you can left click and drag an upgrade up or down to re-order the list.
 Move your top priority upgrade to the top of the list.

 Finally, if you need more materials, at the bottom of the list it will show a shopping list of materials needed to fulfil your wanted totals.